Amazon's Alexa will be built into all new homes from Lennar

 “It’s not worth it for builders to put the extra money into tech, because they’re going to get the money out from the look,” he said.

-In Seattle, Jeff Reynolds of Windemere Real Estate says his buyers appreciate seeing Ring video doorbells (now owned by Amazon) and Millennials “love, love, love Sonos speakers.”
+In Seattle, Jeff Reynolds of Windermere Real Estate says his buyers appreciate seeing Ring video doorbells (now owned by Amazon), and Millennials “love, love, love Sonos speakers.”

 But Reynolds, who focuses on the condo market right around Amazon headquarters, says he’s not seeing demand for smart homes but thinks it will come soon.